Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/properties.rst

 Painting needs paint brushes and Blender provides a Brush Panel within the Tool Shelf when it operates in *Weight Paint Mode*.

-You find predefined Brush Presets when you click on the large Brush Icon at the top of the Brush Panel.
-And you can make your own presets as needed.
+Brush
-See below for the available brush presets and to create custom presets.
+   In the :ref:`Data-Block menu <ui-data-block>` you find predefined Brush Presets.

-The most important and frequently modified properties are:
+   And you can create your own custom presets as needed.
 Weight
    The weight (color) to be used by the brush.
    However, the weight value is applied to the Vertex Group